SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

 ### Create a SharePoint app project

-To begin the walkthrough for creating a custom workflow task using Visual Studio, you first want to ensure that you have access to a SharePoint Server 2013, 2016, 2019, or Subscription Edition developer site.
+To begin the walkthrough for creating a custom workflow task using Visual Studio, you first want to ensure that you have access to a SharePoint Server 2013, SharePoint Server 2016, SharePoint Server 2019, or SharePoint Server Subscription Edition developer site.